balena-io/etcher/docs/CLI.md

 The robot option
 ----------------

-The `--robot` option is very particular since it allows other applications to easily consume the output of the Etcher CLI in real-time.
-When using the `--robot` option, the `--yes` option is implicit, therefore you need to manually specify `--drive`.
+Setting the `ETCHER_CLI_ROBOT` environment variable allows other applications to easily consume the output of the Etcher CLI in real-time When using the `ETCHER_CLI_ROBOT` option, the `--yes` option is implicit, therefore you need to manually specify `--drive`.

-When `--robot` is used, the program will output JSON lines containing the progress state and other useful information.
+When `ETCHER_CLI_ROBOT` is used, the program will output JSON lines containing the progress state and other useful information.
 For example:

 ```
 $ sudo etcher image.iso --robot --drive /dev/disk2